gsuresh2u/Octopus-Max-EZ-IDEX-2-in-1-Out/README.md

 # Octopus-Max-EZ-IDEX-2 in 1 Out
  Octopus-Max-EZ-IDEX-2 in 1 Out

- I am new to Klipper, Please help me o configure for 2 in 1 out hottends in IDEX Mode
+ I am new to Klipper, Please help me to configure for 2 in 1 out hotends in IDEX Mode

  Board Respository : https://github.com/bigtreetech/Octopus-Max-EZ